Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Reheating: Reheat leftover pork roast wrapped in foil in the oven at 325ºF until warmed through.
 If frozen, let the pork thaw in the fridge before reheating.

-Side Dishes for Rack of Pork
+Side Dishes for Pork Rib Roast

 - Creamy Mashed Potatoes